 The luxurious Zhongle Six Star Hotel, conveniently located in Beijing, has spacious en-suite rooms which include, spacious and modern rooms featuring a hot tub, refrigerator, flat-screen cable TV, in-room safe, work desk and a sofa.
 The hotel’s onsite restaurants serve local Chinese and Western flavours.
 There is also a spa centre and TV area.

 A visa is required by all nationalities.
-A single entry visa should be arranged in advance of travel.
+A visa should be arranged in advance of travel.

 Unlike many other tour operators, we include your entry visas in the price of our tour.
 We handle the entire visa process – all you need to do is fill out the form and send your passport to us.
 We are always on hand to help you with any questions or queries you might have when completing the form.